IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 default router, this property can't be ensured.
-Therefore, hosts willing to retrieve the PvD Additional Information before using it without leaking identity information, SHOULD make use of an IPv6 temporary address and SHOULD NOT include any privacy-sensitive data, such as User Agent header or HTTP cookie, while performing the HTTP over TLS query.
+Therefore, hosts willing to retrieve the PvD Additional Information before using it without leaking identity information, SHOULD make use of an IPv6 temporary address and SHOULD NOT include any privacy-sensitive data, such as a User-Agent header field or an HTTP cookie, while performing the HTTP over TLS query.

 From a user privacy perspective, retrieving the PvD Additional Information is not different from establishing a first connection to a remote